dbelpaum/boot2root/writeup1.md

 We can read the word `SLASH`

-The hint from the README tells us: ` Can you digest the message ?`
+The hint from the end of the file tells us: ` Can you digest the message ?`

 It is a direct reference to the md5 hashing algorithm `Message Digest 5`.